 - 4.1.
-All staff receive safeguarding and child protection training, which includes online safety training, during their induction. - 4.2.
-Online safety training for staff is updated annually and is delivered in line with advice ourSubject Matter Expert (SME) from the National Centre for Computing Education Programme and our local Wirral & Cheshire Computing Hub. - 4.3.
+All staff receive safeguarding and child protection training, which includes Digital Awareness training, during their induction. - 4.2.
+Digital Awareness training for staff is updated annually and is delivered in line with advice our Subject Matter Expert (SME) from the National Centre for Computing Education Programme and our local Wirral & Cheshire Computing Hub.
+We also subscribe to National Online Safety so staff have access to continually updated CPD.

+- 4.3.
 In addition to this training, staff also receive regular online safety updates as required and at least annually. - 4.4.
-The DSL and any deputies undergo training to provide them with the knowledge and skills they need to carry out their role, this includes online safety training.
-This training is updated at least every two years.
+The DSL_and any deputies undergo training to provide them with the knowledge and skills they need to carry out their role, this includes online safety training.
+This training is updated at least every two years. - 4.5.

-- 4.5.
 In addition to this formal training, the DSL and any deputies receive regular online safety updates to allow them to keep up with any developments relevant to their role.
 In relation to online safety, these updates allow the DSL and their deputies to: - Understand the unique risks associated with online safety and be confident that they have the relevant knowledge and capability required to keep pupils safe while they are online at school. - Recognise the additional risks that pupils with SEND face online and offer them support to stay safe online. - 4.6.
 All staff receive a copy of this policy upon their induction and are informed of any changes to the policy. - 4.7.
 Staff are required to adhere to the Staff Code of Conduct at all times, which includes provisions for the acceptable use of technologies and the use of social media. - 4.8.
 All staff are informed about how to report online safety concerns, in line with sections 15 and 16 of this policy. - 4.9.
 The DSL acts as the first point of contact for staff requiring advice about online safety.